-How often gear oil should be changed?
+How often should gear oil be changed?

 Everyone knows that engine oil in your car needs to be changed regularly but what about the gear oil?
-Where is it used in car?
+Where is it used in a car?
 Gear oil is thicker oil that is used to lubricate gears.
 In cars and trucks, it's commonly used in manual transmissions, front and rear axles (differentials) and in some 4WD transfer cases.
 The most common grades of gear oil are the 75W-90, 80W-90 and 75W-140.

 How to find out if your car has any component that uses gear oil?

 You can check it in your car's owner's manual.
-Usually at the end of the book there is an alphabetical index.
+Usually at the end of the book, there is an alphabetical index.

 Look for "Fluids", "Capacities" or "Specifications."
 In this section, look for a manual transaxle, transfer case or differential.
 For example, in this owner's manual for 4WD Mazda CX-9 (in the photo), there are two components that use gear oil: the transfer case and the rear differential (highlighted).

 How often does the gear oil needs to be changed?

 Recommended gear oil change intervals if you use your car for towing or driving in muddy or otherwise severe conditions, vary between 30,000 and 50,000 miles.
 For normal driving conditions some car manufacturers recommend changing gear oil every 60,000-80,000, while others advise inspecting the gear oil at regular services and change if dirty.